 • a letter of support from an individual familiar with the proposed research.
 Examples of the latter include a letter from a student's advisor, from the institution where the collections being considered for analysis are curated, or from a colleague.

-Submit your application to the committee chair, Nancy Arendt, at firstname.lastname@example.org.
+Submit your application to the committee chair, Bill Billeck, at email@example.com.
 The committee chair will distribute the applications to the committee members for consideration and deliberation.

-Recipients will be notified by <Date TBA> with awards also posted to the PAS website.
+Recipients will be notified with awards also posted to the PAS website and announced at the annual meeting.

-Awardees are strongly encouraged to present their research at the annual Plains Anthropological Conference and in an article or report in the Plains Anthropologist.
+Awardees are strongly encouraged to present their research at the annual Plains Anthropological Conference and/or in an article or report in the Plains Anthropologist.

 Awardees shall provide a summary of the funded project results to the committee chair within a year of the award.